Moregine bracelet

 Gold Roman bracelet in the shape of a snake found at Moregine, near Pompeii.
 It is inscribed "dominus ancillae suae" on the inside.

 In November 2000, an archaeological excavation at Moregine, (Note: Also sometimes called Murecine) to the south of Pompeii, discovered the body of a woman with several pieces of gold jewellery, including a gold bracelet in the shape of a snake.
-The bracelet, inscribed "dom(i)nus ancillae suae" ("the master to his very own slave girl"), has been interpreted variously as a gift to a domestic slave, a slave prostitute, or a free woman from her lover.
+The bracelet, inscribed "dom(i)nus ancillae suae" ("the master to his slave girl"), has been interpreted variously as a gift to a domestic slave, a slave prostitute, or a free woman from her lover.

-At the Moregine site was a large Roman hotel or hospitium.
-The Moregine Silver Treasure and the Tablets (providing a unique record of business transactions) were also discovered there.

 Discovery

 The Moregine bracelet was discovered in an excavation of November 2000.
 It was found in the remains of an inn, on the body of a woman aged about 30 at the time of her death.
 The bodies of another adult woman and three children were found alongside her.
 It is likely that they were fleeing Pompeii following the earthquakes which preceded the eruption of Vesuvius, and were killed at the beginning of the eruption.

 The bracelet is the "best known and most debated" artifact found, but was one of twelve pieces of gold jewellery either worn by the woman or in a bag found with the body.
 (Note: Jennifer Baird describes the woman as wearing a hair clip and a ring on her left hand; Meredith Nelson says she was a second snake-shaped bracelet, a ring, and the remains of a necklace.)
 The bag also contained some gold coins.
 It is not certain whether all of these valuables were owned by the woman who was found carrying them or if she had looted them in her escape from Pompeii, though Jennifer Baird suggests that her wearing the snake bracelet indicates a possible personal connection.